 In the endless Florida Keys summer, the ultimate itinerary from Fort Lauderdale to Key West, of course, needs lovely beaches.
 So stop by at Sombrero Beach in Marathon, one of the very best beaches in the Florida Keys.

 Sombrero Beach appeals with a sandy shoreline, calm waters and palm trees that give shade for when the direct sun feels too strong.
-Its shallow water is ideal for a day of unwinding, sunbathing, swimming and snorkeling on the Fort Lauderdale to Key West road trip.
+Its shallow water is ideal for a day of unwinding, sunbathing, swimming and snorkeling.

 Get to know Florida Keys’ turtles